OMB227/Oumarou-AIMS-Project-Repository/README.md

-Title= Optimizing Cost in Transportation Network Project Supervisor: Dr. Philip knight
+Title= Optimizing Cost in Transportation Network Project Supervisor: Dr.Philip Knight, University of Strathclyde
-Author: Oumarou Moussa BOla
+Author: Oumarou Moussa Bola
 Guidelines: In this repository, you will find one of 6 notebook related to this project.
 This notebook deals with the paris dataset analysis and is structurally similar to the other 6 notebook.
 You will find :